 - If you are seriously ill (for example, if you have a severe infection) you should postpone the vaccine until you are better.
 However, if the illness is minor, the vaccine need not be delayed.
 The typical example is a child who gets a tummy bug or earache on the day the vaccine is due.
 Providing they do not have a temperature and are well in themselves, the injection can be given.

 - If you are allergic to the medicines neomycin or gelatin (which are part of the vaccine).
+There is a version of the vaccine available which does not contain gelatin if you are allergic to, or prefer not to have, gelatin.

 Note: if you are allergic to eggs, you may receive the vaccine safely.